zarquon42b/zarquon42b.github.io/_posts/2014-06-25-RvtkRearrangement.md

 title: class pPCA and rearrangements in RvtkStatismo
 ---

 I got rid of the ugly bastard class ```pPCAconstr```!
-Now there is only one shape model class that can be restricted by defining existing/missing coordinates and a given specific shap (function ```ComputeConstrainedModel()``` (I have not yet looked at the statismo methods to restrict a model, though).
+Now there is only one shape model class that can be restricted by defining existing/missing coordinates and a given specific shape (function ```ComputeConstrainedModel()``` (I have not yet looked at the statismo methods to restrict a model, though).

 ###Header files
 Header files now reside in inst/include, thus future packages may use the already implemented routines (e.g. conversion between statismo and pPCA) by adding